cpat0024/ai_dropshipping/aliexpress_scraper/README.md

-# AliExpress Scraper (Scrapfly)
+# AliExpress Scraper (Frontend + Built-in Server)

-Robust, modular AliExpress scraper with a CLI and programmatic API using Scrapfly under the hood.
+Robust, modular AliExpress scraper with a minimal frontend and built-in Python HTTP server (no FastAPI).
+The legacy CLI remains available.

+Data flow:
+- Optional OrchestratorAgent (Gemini) validates parameters
+- Scrapfly scraper collects sellers and products
+- CleanerAgent (Gemini) summarizes and normalizes output
+- A temporary CSV is created and deleted immediately after AI processing (no stale CSVs)

 Ethics and caveats: Scraping may be fragile and region- or session-dependent.
 Respect site terms and laws.
 Do not bypass CAPTCHAs or other access controls.
 Enable `--respect-robots` to check robots.txt and exit if disallowed.
 Expect occasional failures due to anti-bot systems; mitigate with slower rates, proxies, headful mode, and human-in-the-loop when needed.